J0JIng/SC2001-Algorithm-Analysis-/Project2/README.md

 ### Conclusion

-From our empirical analysis, DijkstraB perform better on a sparse graph while DijkstraA perform better on a dense graph.
+From our empirical analysis, DijkstraB performs better on a sparse graph, while DijkstraA performs better on a dense graph.